A SIMPLE-Based Preconditioned Solver for the Direct-Forcing Immersed Boundary Method: Method: preconditioning

 The idea of constructing an efficient preconditioner originates from forming the \textit{primal} Schur complement:

 and subsequently solving the decomposed system of equations, first for the pressure correction $p'$ and then for the force-density correction $\mathbf{F}'$:

-To reduce computational cost, we adopt the scalar approximation \( C \approx \frac{1}{2}I_m \) proposed in \cite{goncharuk2023immersed}, thereby avoiding the explicit inversion of \( C \) by using \( C^{-1} \approx 2I_m \).
+To reduce computational cost, we adopt the scalar approximation \( C \approx \frac{1}{2}I_m \) proposed in \cite{goncharuk2023immersed} \footnote{This scalar approximation was achieved in \cite{goncharuk2023immersed} by lumping the matrix $R^T R$.} , thereby avoiding the explicit inversion of \( C \) by using \( C^{-1} \approx 2I_m \).
 This leads to the following approximation of the primal Schur complement:

 Substituting this approximation into Eqs.~\eqref{eq:SchurPrimalP} and \eqref{eq:SchurPrimalF} yields the simplified system:

 However, both \( S_p \) and \( \tilde{S}_p \) remain large and ill-conditioned, primarily due to the system’s dependence on the Laplacian operator.
 To address this, we explicitly employ the Laplacian \( L \) itself as a preconditioner.
 In the following sections, we demonstrate that Eq.~\eqref{eq:SchurPrimalP} can be efficiently solved using a Krylov subspace method preconditioned by \( L \), leveraging the spectral equivalence between \( S_p \) and \( L \).
 Specifically, in Section~\ref{sec:thm}, we show that the eigenvalues of the preconditioned operator \( L^{-1}S_p \) are contained within a narrow, bounded interval that is independent of physical parameters and grid resolution.
 Provided that \( \tilde{S}_p \) closely approximates \( S_p \), similar spectral properties hold approximately for the operator \( L^{-1}\tilde{S}_p \).
 This spectral equivalence leads to rapid convergence of Eq.~\eqref{eq:ApproxSchurPrimalP} when solved with the Laplacian preconditioner, as verified numerically in Section~\ref{sec:results}.
 Since the pressure--force-density correction system constitutes the main computational bottleneck, this preconditioning strategy substantially improves overall computational efficiency and demonstrates favorable scalability.